Porsche 911 (996): Design and history

-All models of the 996 generation of the Porsche 911 (excluding GT3 / GT3 RS / GT2 & Turbo models) sports car were afflicted with a vulnerability in the intermediate shaft (IMS) that drove their engines' camshafts.
-Year 2000 and later 996 models with the single row IMS bearing were reported to have a 8% failure rate under warranty.
-Failure of the sealed ball bearing within the IMS leads to varying degrees of engine failure.
-In general, after an IMS bearing failure, the engine internals could be contaminated with debris from the failure that requires the engine to be stripped and rebuilt.
-In severe failure modes, cam timing could be affected, leading to valve-piston impact, necessitating a rebuild or replacement of the entire engine or affected components including cylinder heads, pistons, and intermediate shaft.
-Thankfully this issue can be mitigated by replacing the intermediate shaft bearing as part of regular scheduled maintenance.
-Another well known issue with these 996 models is cylinder bore scoring which results in increased oil consumption and piston noise, ultimately requiring an engine rebuild or replacement to correct this issue.

-The 996 was initially available in a coupé or a cabriolet (Convertible) bodystyle with rear-wheel drive, and later with four-wheel drive, utilising a 3.4 litre flat-6 engine generating a maximum power output of 221 kW.
+The 996 was initially available in a coupé or a cabriolet bodystyle with rear-wheel drive, and later with four-wheel drive, utilising a 3.4 litre flat-6 engine generating a maximum power output of 221 kW.
 The 996 had the same front end as the entry-level Boxster.
 After requests from the Carrera owners about their premium cars looking like a "lower priced car that looked just like theirs did", Porsche redesigned the headlamps of the Carrera in 2002 similar to the high performance Turbo's headlamps.
 The design for the initial "fried egg" shaped headlamps could be traced back to the 1997 911 GT1 race car.